 Magic Juice is electrolyzed salt water.
 Washington County is able to purchase this solution in a large, 150-gallon capacity.

 District One Commissioner Mitch Antle reported in the last Washington County Commissioners' meeting that the manufacturer has a device that could electrolyze salt water for them.
-He said it could generate 150 gallons of the solution for every per run that they make.
+He said it could generate 150 gallons of the solution for every run that they make.
 Emergency Management Director Kary Cox may bring this item before the Commissioners in a future meeting.

 Local manufacturing would make disinfecting Washington County facilities easier as needs arose.
 Commissioner Antle said Magic Juice has a 60-day shelf life.
 He said he would rather have a production unit on hand for the solution as opposed to picking up the disinfectant in Tulsa.